 Hosting accounts aren't provisioned automatically

-Please review Utilities > Logs > Activity Log at the time of account creation for any error messages, the most common errors are explained further down this page and on the corresponding module's documentation page:
+Review Configuration () > System Logs (Utilities > Logs > Activity Log in WHMCS 7.x and earlier) at the time of account creation for any error messages, the most common errors are explained further down this page and on the corresponding module's documentation page:

 Server Command Error - Curl Error - Couldn't resolve host (6)